 - 3. Tie a strong, flexible line around the luff extrusion.
-Make two clove hitches, the upper approx.1 m (39 3/8") from the top, taping over the knots so that they cannot slide. - 4.
+Make two clove hitches, the upper approx.1 m from the top, taping over the knots so that they cannot slide. - 4.
 Hoist the stay using a spare halyard. - 5.
 "Go aloft" and attach the top end of the Furlex system to the forestay attachment.
 Always use a proper bosun's chair.
 If there are no free headsail halyards use the main halyard.
-For further information, see Seldén Mast AB's "Hints and Advice" on "Working aloft" or contact your Furlex dealer.
+For further information, see "Working aloft" in Seldén Mast AB's "Hints and Advice" or contact your Furlex dealer.

-6. Attach the stay to the headbox and then to lower bearing assembly.
-The split pin for the clevis pin should be opened by $\sim 20^{\circ}$.
+6. Attach the stay to the headbox and then to the lower bearing assembly.
+The split pin for the clevis pin should be opened by $\sim 20^\circ$.
 It will then retain its shape on dismantling, enabling it to be used again.

-- 7. As the second screw is loosened, grip the luff extrusions to support their weight.
-When the screws are clear remove the torque tube's protection, slide it down and fit to the cardan ring of the lower bearing assembly.
-Fit the bosses 4 according to fig. 16.1c.
+- 7. Lower the adapter tube and fit it to the cardan ring of the lower bearing assembly.
+Fit the bushes acc. to fig. 16.1c.
 Tighten the screws 1 firmly.
 Tighten the locking screws 2.
-Apply locking adhesive to the torque tube's top adapter screws.
-Lift and position the extrusion so that the mark (see p26, Fig 4.5.i) aligns with the top face of the adapter, then carefully adjust until holes in the extrusion are aligned with the adapter holes.
-Tighten the screws hard in place. - 8.
+Use locking adhesive. - 8.
+Adjust the luff extrusion so that the marking (see page 26) is at the same level as the adapter at (A).
+Tighten the extrusion screws (3) firmly. - 9.
 Tension the forestay to 20% of the wire's breaking load.
 As the tension on the forestay cannot be measured easily when it is encased in the luff extrusion, this can be done using the backstay.
-Owing to the difference in the angle of these stays relative to the mast, this is on a Masthead rigg equivalent to approx. 15% of the backstay's breaking load, assuming that it is the same diameter as the forestay.
+Owing to the difference in the angle of these stays relative to the mast, this is equivalent to approx. 15% of the backstay's breaking load on a masthead rig, assuming that it is the same diameter as the forestay.
 (Forestay tension = approx. 1.25 x backstay tension.)